Little Ice Age: Ocean circulation

-Around 2000s, the slowing of thermohaline circulation was proposed as an explanation.
-The circulation could have been interrupted by the introduction of a large amount of fresh water into the North Atlantic and might have been caused by a period of warming before the Little Ice Age that is known as the Medieval Warm Period.
-There is some concern that a shutdown of thermohaline circulation could happen again as a result of the present warming.
+In the early 2000s, a slowing of thermohaline circulation was proposed as an explanation for the LIA, specifically, through the weakening of the North Atlantic Gyre.
+The circulation could have been interrupted by the introduction of a large amount of fresh water into the North Atlantic and might have been caused by a period of warming before the LIA that is known as the Medieval Warm Period.
+Some researchers have thus classified the LIA as a Bond event.
+In 2005 there was some concern that a shutdown of thermohaline circulation could happen again as a result of the present warming.

-More recent research indicates that the overall Atlantic Meriditional Overturning Circulation may already be weaker now than it was during the Little Ice Age, or perhaps even over the past millennium.
-While there is still a robust debate about the present-day AMOC strength, these findings make the link between AMOC and the Little Ice Age unlikely.
-However, some research instead suggests that a far more localized disruption of the North Subpolar Gyre convection was involved in the Little Ice Age.
+More recent research indicates that the overall Atlantic Meridional Overturning Circulation may already be weaker now than it was during the LIA, or perhaps even over the past millennium.
+While there is still a robust debate about the present-day AMOC strength, these findings make the link between AMOC and the LIA unlikely.
+However, some research instead suggests that a far more localized disruption of the North Subpolar Gyre convection was involved in the LIA.
 This is potentially relevant for the near future, as a minority of climate models project a permanent collapse of this convection under some scenarios of future climate change.

-Decreased human populations

-Some researchers have proposed that human influences on climate began earlier than is normally supposed (see Early anthropocene for more details) and that major population declines in Eurasia and the Americas reduced that impact and led to a cooling trend.